Ballingeary

 The village is located within the Muskerry Gaeltacht (Irish-speaking area).
 According to the 2016 census, over 42% of the population speak Irish on a daily basis outside the education system.
+In 2022, Ballingeary had the highest proportion of Irish speakers among the population aged three years and over in Ireland, at 89%.

 It has an active Irish-language summer school, Coláiste na Mumhan (College of Munster), which was attended by Thomas MacDonagh in the summer of 1906.
 It also hosts a yearly agricultural and horticultural show.

+Ballingeary is 19 km west of Macroom, on the R584 road.
 The River Lee rises a few kilometres west of the village, at Gougane Barra Park.